WingDr/siyuan-plugin-citation/README.md

 **The regular expression for finding citation links is /\\(\\((.\*?)\\\"(.\*?)\\\"\\)\\)/g.
 Please make sure your template format conforms to this expression.**

 ⚠️**Note: After enabling the switch, please make sure your template includes `...(({{citeFileID}} "..."))...`, otherwise the generated links will not be able to reference the literature note.**

+## Choosing Between Static and Dynamic Anchor Text for Citation Links

+This plugin strongly recommends using static anchor text for citation links (meaning the anchor text is enclosed in double quotes within the link and is not updated when the referenced document's name changes).
+This approach is not only more stable but also allows for the possibility of adding parameters to the citation links in future updates, allowing for different link formats (similar to \citep and \citet in LaTeX).

+If dynamic anchor text for citation links is used, the document ID of the literature content will be temporarily displayed after referencing.
+The content will only appear after refreshing with `F5`.

 ## What Happens When I Click the "Delete Data" Button?